SherifAI-enthusiat/GaussianProcessFEA/README.md

 <img width="619" alt="image" src="https://user-images.githubusercontent.com/60384279/146007214-c3516bac-1ace-4dab-8634-58418a9da707.png">

 ### Why the Gaussian process?
+The Gaussian process is a probabilistic model as well as non-parametric.
 The Gaussian process script is generated using the Regression learner in Matlab.
 Although a few modification were also made to explore to the kernel and the optimiser used.
 More information about the Gaussian process and it use can be found here:-(C. E. Rasmussen & C. K. I. Williams, Gaussian Processes for Machine Learning, the MIT Press, 2006) http://www.gaussianprocess.org/gpml/chapters/RW.pdf